An Unexpected Roommate

 “Cut the slang.
 I know you can talk standard Fedspeech.”

 “Yeah?”
 I didn’t like this at all.
 He knew too much about me, while I knew nothing about him—except that I had something he wanted.
-I was behind in the game and didn’t even know the stakes—or the rules.
+I was behind in the game and didn’t even know the rules, much less the stakes.

 “Interesting acquaintance for a streetslug.”